 Bakgrunn og aktiviteter

-PhD project: the Political Ecology of Disasters - a case study of the fire in Lærdal, Norway
+PhD project: the Political Geography of Disasters - a case study of the fire in Lærdal, Norway

 Brief outline: this study draws on qualitative place-based fieldwork, secondary documentation and media analysis of a fire in Lærdal, Norway.
 The overall aim is to investigate how important factors in preparing for, acting during and recovering after a disaster are perceived and enacted at different scales.
 In this project local perceptions of disaster management are focal.
 At the same time attention is paid to the discourse on disaster management which persists at the national level - and the dissonace that appears between different discourses of disaster management at different scales in Norway.